Yorktown Center

 Yorktown Center is a shopping mall located in the village of Lombard, a suburb of Chicago, Illinois, United States.
 The mall features JCPenney and Von Maur anchors, as well as an 18-screen dine-in AMC Theatres on an outparcel.

 History

 Early years

-At the time of its 1968 opening, the 1300000 sqft Yorktown Center ranked as the largest shopping center in America.
+At the time of its 1968 opening, the 1300000 sqft Yorktown Center was the second-largest enclosed mall east of the Mississippi.
 The mall was originally a four-anchor indoor mall—three-story Carson Pirie Scott and Wieboldt's anchor department stores faced each other across a central courtyard, while wings for two-story JCPenney and Montgomery Ward anchor department stores stretched northward and southward, respectively, from the center courtyard.
 North of the mall proper, a strip mall dubbed the "Convenience Center" was constructed.
 This was originally anchored by a Grand Union supermarket.
 Other perimeter buildings included auto centers for the JCPenney and Montgomery Ward anchors, a General Cinema movie theater, a bank, and two restaurants.